bgando/array-exercises/README.md

 ### [Animal Collection](id:collection)
 A collection is an array of objects.

-- Create a variable called `animals` and set it equal to an empty array
+- Create a variable called `animals` and set it equal to an empty array.
-  - Note that this variable is `animals` (plural) while the variable in the Animal User Model of the Object Exercises is `animal` (singular)
+  - Note that this variable is `animals` (plural) while the variable in the Animal User Model of the Object Exercises is `animal` (singular).
 - Using any method you prefer, add your `animal` from the Object Exercises to the `animals` array.
 - Create a variable called `quackers` and assign it to this example object:
   - `{ username: 'DaffyDuck', tagline: 'Yippeee!', noises: ['quack', 'honk', 'sneeze', 'growl'] }`